 Showpad Coach allows managers to see, at a glance, how their reps are progressing through the learning materials.
 Supervisors are able to assess the performance of their agents and seamlessly deploy the kinds of support needed for sales readiness.
-With MeetingIQ, shared meeting recordings and transcripts can be used to identify new coaching opportunities and to provide further educational opportunities for the sales team.

 How Showpad sets the stage for sales readiness

 Showpad is an all-in-one sales enablement platform that can be used by managers and other business leaders to help achieve sales readiness for their reps.
 Tools available for coaching help facilitate an ongoing relationship that allows managers to know how to best support their agents at every stage of the journey.
 With Showpad Coach, you’ll receive team-level reports and data related to the progress of specific agents, giving you all the knowledge you need to assess what your sellers require and a platform that helps you deliver those supports.

 Sales readiness is a state of being and is always evolving for every single seller.
 Focus on finding a platform that allows you to keep up with your reps so they can keep up with their job.
 The results will speak for themselves.

 Looking for more information about how you can help your team zero in on sales readiness?
 Request a Showpad product demo today.